PIC-IRIS/PH5/README.md

 # PH5 [![Build Status](https://travis-ci.org/PIC-IRIS/PH5.svg?branch=master)](https://travis-ci.org/PIC-IRIS/PH5)
 A library of command line utilities and apis for interacting with a PH5 dataset.
+See the [PH5 Wiki](https://github.com/PIC-IRIS/PH5/wiki) for general information about PH5.

 # Detailed Installation Instructions